aaronshank/TTS-Java-Console-Tic-Tac-Toe/README.md

 Write a class to handle the basics of a two-player game of Tic-Tac-Toe.
 The required methods are below.
-If you've done things correctly, save a copy of the files provided below into the same folder as TicTacToeClass.java and compile and run them to play or test your game.

 | | **Instance Variables** |